 The reduction of human labor in manufacturing processes as part of factory automation efforts, usually to the point where human workers simply provide oversight at a control panel or other human-machine interface (HMI).

-Rules-based software that performs tasks typically accomplished with human intervention.
+Rule-based software that performs tasks typically accomplished with human intervention.

-Adaptive algorithms that use predictive models to perform tasks without explicit instructions—automatically modifying algorithms with each completed task.
+Adaptive algorithms that use predictive models to perform tasks without explicit instructions—automatically modifying algorithms with each completed task

 - The scale of technology (virtualization, cloud, containers, etc.) is too great to do manually.